 According to FINRA there are a number of risks associated with non-traded REITs, the biggest of which is that it can be very difficult to get your principal back.
 Other issues are potentially high fees, especially on the front-end and a limited secondary market to sell your shares.
 In fact, you can read a very scathing review of non-traded REITs if you’d like.

 So I decided to do a bit of digging on this eREIT.
 I was able to pull up the offering circular on the SEC website.
 Wow, what a hard document to read!

 The first thing I wanted to investigate was the fees.
 Here is a quick breakdown of the fees I was able to find:

-Only if not reimbursed by the borrower – Amount Unknown
+- Reimbursement of Acquisition – Manager – Only if not reimbursed by the Borrower – Amount Unknown

 Here is another complicated one.
 There are a few variables at play here.
 First, Fundrise will only redeem a certain amount of shares per quarter.
 Once they have redeemed those shares, you will get in line for the following quarter, and so on.
 Additionally, when you redeem the shares, you will incur a penalty of between 3 and 5% of the share price.
 Thirdly, Fundrise gets to calculate the value of the shares and it’s essentially impossible for us to determine that value on our own.

 - Less than 6 months – No Redemption Allowed

 - 6 months to 2 years – 95%

 - 2 to 3 years – 96%